 Search Engine Optimisation

-Last, but certainly not least, is SEO Edge.
-This is an iOS app which I use every day in my business to keep an eye on Google rankings for my own site and my client’s websites.
+SEO Edge is an iOS app which I have used to keep an eye on Google rankings for my own site and my client’s websites.

-SEO Edge is a brilliant tool in my opinion because it allows me to track how websites are performing against keywords that are being actively targeted.
+SEO Edge allows you to track how websites are performing against keywords that are being actively targeted.

 The tool tells you if you have gone up, down or remained the same in Google rankings for each keyword phrase.
 And, you can click through to view the search engine results page (SERPs) for each keyword so that you can see who is ranking higher.